nsklaus/amiwb/README.md

 - auto mount external drives as device icons on the desktop
 - background pictures for desktop and windows, both can do optional tiling
-- it handles: fullscreen for apps, and X resolutions changes and resizes accordingly
+- it handles: fullscreen for apps,
+- auto resize and adapt itself upon X resolutions changes

 - file operations:
     copy, move, dnd (with progress dialog and preserve extended attributes for comments)